CodeScop/Oge-Mai-Field-Guide/traveldirections.md

 ### Path Through Water Expedition

 1. In **Riza Rivertown** in Oge-Mai, complete all Main Quests so you can then take the **Special Mini-Area Quest: Infected Raina Camp** quest.
 This will unlock **Raina Surface Camp** when you finish it.
-Go ahead and travel there.
+At present, there is no Raina Surface Camp; however, you will unlock its old quests in **Kedanus's Shop** in Riza once you complete the quest.
-2. That's it. **Raina Surface Camp** is currently the only part of Water Expedition.
+2. That's it.
+The quests/shop from **Raina Surface Camp** are currently the only part of Water Expedition.
 I recommend the **Infected Raina** quest path if you want to unlock more quests, but there are no more areas.

+# Hunt for the Ancients

+To unlock the Hunt for the Ancients, you must take and complete the quest **Joining the Hunt** in Luciola Forest (in the **Hunt for the Ancients Quests** section of town).

+Once you've completed that, you'll have a wealth of Hunt quests open to you in that same section.

+To unlock more of the Hunt, you must complete a series of quests that **require Hunt Map Pieces**.
+These quests unlock each other in a series.

+To **get the Hunt Map Pieces**, you must complete another series of quests which unlock each other in a series.

+...
+It's usually easiest to focus on one Hunt Map Piece at a time, but if you're waiting out a streak quest on the require side, you might start working your way through the Hunt-Map-Piece giving series to get ahead.

+## Progression Path through the Hunt

+**Joining the Hunt** unlocks the Hunt.

+### Season 1 - based in the Forest Region

+**A Clue to the Past** gives the first Hunt Map Piece and **The Hunt Begins** uses it.

+**Elder Library Assistants** gives Hunt Map Piece 2 and **Deeper Forest Hunting** uses it.

+**Elder Library's Security** gives Hunt Map Piece 3 and **A Past Not Forgotten** uses it.

+A Past Not Forgotten unlocks the Curator and the capstone quest: **The Curator of Elder Library**, which unlocks Season 2.

+###Season 2 - based in the Desert Region

+Quests are still obtained in Luciola Forest, but the monsters and goals are primarily in the Desert.

+**Guarding the Path** gives Hunt Map Piece 4 and **All Who Wander** uses it.

+**State of Rest** gives Hunt Map Piece 5 and **Oh, Endless Possibilities!** uses it.

+**A Distant Figure** gives Hunt Map Piece 6 and **No Wrong Path** uses it.

+No Wrong Path unlocks the Shepherd and the capstone quest: **Stumbling Upon Sheep**, which unlocks Season 3.

+###Season 3 - based in the Water Region

+Quests are still obtained in Luciola Forest, but the monsters and goals are primarily in the Water.

+**Moving Flora** gives Hunt Map Piece 7 and **To Grow & Change** uses it.